Walter Energy Inc.'s operating loss of $1.58 per share in the third

 which are uneconomical given the current low coal price environment

-Walter Energy effectively maintains a disciplined balance sheet
+Walter Energy maintains a disciplined balance sheet along with a

-along with a flexible liquidity portfolio.
-The company's available
+flexible liquidity portfolio.
+The company's available liquidity as

-million under its revolving credit facility.
-A strong financial
+availability under the company's revolving credit facility.
+A

-position will allow the company to effectively finance its targeted
+strong financial position will allow the company to effectively

 Walter Energy Inc. (WLT): Read the Full Research

 Want the latest recommendations from Zacks Investment Research?

 Today, you can download 7 Best Stocks for the Next 30 Days.

 Click to get this free report